 Chiapa de Corzo: In May, Jack and Ruth Gould were invited to the assembly for a Lord’s Day.
 The believers recently built themselves a new building in which to meet.
 There is a hunger for assembly truth and these saints sat and listened to teaching with temperatures reaching 46 degrees C.

-Ciudad Obregón: Leonel Chávez and Shad Kember were in the fifth week of gospel meetings at the beginning of June.
+Ciudad Obregón: Shad Kember was in the fifth week of gospel meetings at the beginning of June.
 Not only has there been good interest, but the Lord has graciously blessed in salvation.
-Local men have helped on occasion as well.
+Local men have helped.

 Monterrey: Anderson Hernández and Miguel Mosquera continue with a series on the Tabernacle and Egypt to Canaan each Lord’s Day.
 On May 12, they were encouraged to see a good number of mothers in with their children in honour of Mother’s Day, when a message for the occasion was shared.